jpmorganchase/modular/docs/concepts/microfrontends.md

 which are applications built as ES Modules.
 ESM Views can be served standalone or dynamically imported by a host application at runtime and rendered in the host application's own React tree, without the need of using Iframes.
-ESM Views also allow automatic dependency de-duplication, thanks to how we offload third-party dependencies to a configurable ESM CDN.
+ESM Views also allow automatic dependency de-duplication in the browser, thanks to how we offload third-party dependencies to a configurable ESM CDN.

 ## How we build micro frontends